xonq/mycotools/mycotools/USAGE.md

 <br />

-Manually created input files - the important thing is the column has the exact appropriate header ('genome_code' or 'biosample') (substitute `-i aspergillus.db` with this file):
+You can optionally input a single biosample (NCBI) or genome code (JGI) for `-i` or alternatively, a manually created input file - the important thing is the column has the exact appropriate header ('genome_code' or 'biosample') (substitute `-i aspergillus.db` with this file):

 `jgiGenomeCodes.txt`
 ```